chan-labsite/SC-Track/readme.md

 SC-Track allows users to use two different segmentation results as input.
 It can either take:
 1) A greyscale Multi-TIFF image, where every segmented instance of cells is given a unique pixel value and the background set as 0.
 2) A VGG image annotator (VIA2) compatible JSON file, containing the segmented instances and class infromation of every segmented cell.

-SC-Track will output the tracking results in a track table for downstream analysis.
-If SC-track is run from command prompt, it will also produce a png image folder containing the labelled cell linages, VIA2 combatible JSON file containing the tracking information and a collection of TrackingTree files to aid visualisation and analysis of the generated single cell tracks.

 ----------